Your controller should be an integral part of your strategic plan to scale. In fact, they should be a tactical partner in most aspects of growth.

 When do you need a controller for your business?

 You would benefit from an outsourced controller if you and your staff are short on time and need more insight from your finances.
-Additionally, if you find yourself hoping to increase profitability or reduce debt.
+Or, if you find yourself hoping to increase profitability or reduce debt.
 For example, if you struggle to understand exactly how your finances can leverage your operations, or vice versa, an outsourced controller can help.

 Tips for hiring the right controller: